epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

  - Interpret the results to observe if in general "healthy" food habits can be correlated with wealth level

 #### 4) Share the results of the study
- - Create a [short video](https://www.youtube.com/) pitching our technical extension [TODO: insert link]
+ - Create a [short video](https://www.youtube.com/) pitching our technical extension
- - Create a [website](https://chapattemateo.github.io/ADACADABRA/) to visualize and understand the results easily
+ - Create a [data story](https://chapattemateo.github.io/ADACADABRA/) to visualize and understand the results easily

+#### 5) Additional information:
+Here is an approximate list of each member's participation to the tasks:
+ - Mateo Chapatte: heatmap visu, histogram plots, website setup, importing and reworking the graphs into the story, shoot and edit the video
+ - Guillaume Parchet: data preparation, k-means clustering, spearman correlations, writing data story, new README
+ - Guillaume Vray: goepandas (map usage) & London choropleth map, statistics on wealth classes, piechart visu, logistic regression, writing website